 Many companies file for bankruptcy and create asbestos trust funds when they are swarmed with mesothelioma lawsuits.
 Some companies attempt the “Texas Two-Step” maneuver, called a “divisive merger”, to diminish the financial effect while continuing operations.
 This is what many experts accuse Johnson & Johnson of attempting.

 Asbestos trust funds typically pay claimants less in compensation than lawsuits settlements or verdicts.
 Johnson & Johnson has been on the losing end of multiple mesothelioma lawsuits in the millions of dollars in verdict.
+Last year, Mesothelioma Guide reported Johnson & Johnson was considering this bankruptcy approach.

 After LTL Management filed for bankruptcy and the case was brought to North Carolina bankruptcy court, a judge paused it for 60 days toward the end of 2021.
 The case then moved to New Jersey, which is typically more strict about using the Texas Two-Step action.